 Enforcement – South Wales Police will play an active role in enforcement and will use our roles in employment and purchasing goods and services to improve intelligence gathering whilst ensuring full compliance with the Code of Practice as well as acting promptly on information received.

-The policy outlines how modern slavery offences will be dealt with, and offenders held to justice.
-Working with the Crown Prosecution Service and other bodies, we will endeavour to successfully prosecute offenders, with the aim of enhancing the trust and confidence of victims.
+The policy outlines the roles and responsibilities of officers within the Force, how modern slavery offences will be dealt with, and offenders held to justice.
+Our approach is victim focussed and working with the Crown Prosecution Service and other bodies, we will endeavour to successfully prosecute offenders, with the aim of enhancing the trust and confidence of victims.

 Robust training is provided to front line officers and Inspectors are responsible for co-ordinating response to reports and attendance at incidents, reducing immediate risks and preserving available evidence.

-Employment – following best practice and demonstrating full commitment to constant improvement within the systems and structures of South Wales Police, as well as working with the other forces in Wales and with partners to identify and eradicate any form of exploitation.
+Employment – following best practice and demonstrating full commitment to constant improvement within the systems and structures of South Wales Police and the Police and Crime Commissioner, as well as working with the other forces in Wales and with partners to identify and eradicate any form of exploitation.

 Environment – we will create an environment where the public in Wales have confidence and understanding of how to report any signs of exploitation in all its forms and work with partners, including local government, the NHS and voluntary and community groups to heighten awareness of – and reporting of – signs of exploitation.
 We will ensure that all our staff – particularly PCSOs and staff in our Public Service Centre – are fully aware of what to look out for and what to do when concerns are reported.